KouraThatOneGuy/TaskAutomationScript/README.md

 # TaskAutomationScript
 This is a task automation script for sorting emails you recieve and categorizing them into categories you choose.

+#**READ THIS.
+VERY IMPORTANT!**

+This is still a WIP so if you find a problem please report it to me.

 ## TaskAutomationScript Flow

 **1. Start**